-Proposed developments which select these points shall provide a residency preference for households with Special Housing Needs.
-All facilities shall be ADA Compliant.
-The development shall meet all Fair Housing Act requirements that all public and common areas be readily accessible to and usable by persons with disabilities.
-A development shall contain dedicated space with appropriate furniture and fixtures for, and agreements with, providers of Supportive Services relevant to Special Housing Needs residents and at least one (1) of the following on-site amenities.
+Proposed developments which select these points must:

 - a.
+Provide a residency preference for households with Special Housing Needs; - b.
+Maintain all facilities as ADA Compliant; - Meet all Fair Housing Act requirements, including the requirement that all public and common areas be readily accessible to and usable by persons with disabilities; - d.
+Have a memorandum of agreement or contract with supportive service providers to provide Supportive Services appropriate for the particular special needs population that meets the definition under Section 2 or, if the resident population is older persons, the definition of Supportive Services for Older Persons; - e.
+Contain dedicated space, with appropriate furniture and fixtures, relevant to the Special Housing Needs Resident Population for said supportive service providers; and - f.
+Provide at least one (1) of the following on-site amenities:

-Construct and/or rehabilitate an exercise facility for appropriate group activity for special housing needs residents.
-The space must be at least 900 square feet, if indoor; and or - b.
-Construct and/or rehabilitate a gazebo containing a minimum of 100 square feet; which must be covered and have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - c.
-Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet; which must have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - d.
-Construct and/or rehabilitate a veranda which must be permanently attached to the side of a building.
+- Construct and/or rehabilitate an exercise facility for appropriate group activity for special housing needs residents.
+The space must be at least 900 square feet, if indoor; or - iii) Construct and/or rehabilitate a gazebo containing a minimum of 100 square feet; which must be covered and have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - iii) Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet; which must have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - iv) Construct and/or rehabilitate a veranda which must be permanently attached to the side of a building.
 The veranda must be covered by a roof, be 10 feet wide and extend the length of the attached side of the building.
-The veranda must contain permanent seating for 10 percent of the units at the development and be available to all residents for year round usage; or - e.
-Construct and/or rehabilitate a picnic shelter which must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage; or - f.
-Provide, in the proposed development's community room or computer center, updated computer systems equipped with high speed Internet service, which include new computers, new printers and new scanners purchased within the most recent 12 months as of the placed in service date.
+The veranda must contain permanent seating for 10 percent of the units at the development and be available to all residents for year round usage; or - v) Construct and/or rehabilitate a picnic shelter which must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage; or - vi) Provide, in the proposed development's community room or computer center, updated computer systems equipped with high speed Internet service, which include new computers, new printers and new scanners purchased within the most recent 12 months as of the placed in service date.
 Receipts for purchase of new computers, new printers, and new scanners purchased no more than 12 months prior to the placed in service date will be required prior to issuance of IRS Form(s) 8609.
 The computers should be provided at a minimum of one (1) computer per 50 total units or part of 50 units.
 Printer cartridges, paper, computer supplies and on-going maintenance of the computer systems sufficient to meet reasonable resident demand must be furnished, free of charge, to residents.
 The computer system must be available to residents during regular office hours and occasionally during the evenings and weekends.